 The Nighthawk may seem like an odd choice of motorcycle for the apocalypse.
 Why the venerable Nighthawk?
 It is a modestly powered, cheaply built motorcycle… but that’s exactly it.

-Maintenance on the Honda Nighthawk 750 is “pretty much just change the oil until the apocalypse” for one very special reason — the valves are self-adjusting.
-You never have to open it up to adjust the valves.
+Maintenance on the Honda Nighthawk 750 is “pretty much just change the oil until the apocalypse” for one very special reason — it has self-adjusting hydraulic tappets.
+In simpler terms, you never have to open it up to adjust the valves.

 The apocalypse isn’t just about off-roading.
 There are plenty of roads.
 And anyway, an off-road motorcycle is any motorcycle you choose to take off a road.